wamp-proto/wamp-proto/spec/advanced/session-meta-api.md

 # Session Meta API

+Feature status: **beta**

+## Introduction

-WAMP enables the monitoring of when sessions join a realm on the router or when they leave it via [Session Meta Events](#session-meta-events).
-It also allows retrieving information about currently connected sessions via [Session Meta Procedures](#session-meta-procedures).
+WAMP enables the monitoring of when sessions join a realm on the router or when they leave it via **[Session Meta Events](#session-meta-events)**.
+It also allows retrieving information about currently connected sessions via **[Session Meta Procedures](#session-meta-procedures)**.

 Meta events are created by the router itself.
 This means that the events, as well as the data received when calling a meta procedure, can be accorded the same trust level as the router.

+> Note that an implementation that only supports a *Broker* or *Dealer* role, not both at the same time, essentially cannot offer the **Session Meta API**, as it requires both roles to support this feature.

 ## Session Meta Events

-A client can subscribe to the following session meta-events, which cover the lifecycle of a WAMP session:
+A client can subscribe to the following session meta-events, which cover the lifecycle of a session:

 * `wamp.session.on_join`: Fired when a session joins a realm on the router.
 * `wamp.session.on_leave`: Fired when a session leaves a realm on the router or is disconnected.

-Session meta events MUST be dispatched by the *Router* to the same realm as the WAMP session which triggered the event.
+**Session Meta Events** MUST be dispatched by the *Router* to the same realm as the WAMP session which triggered the event.

 ### `wamp.session.on_join`